ptrkrlsrd/traverser/README.md

 ## Usage
 ```
+API response recorder

 Usage:
   acache [command]

 Available Commands:
-  add         Add a new route
+  add         Add a new route.
+                Example: "acache add https://pokeapi.co/api/v2/pokemon/ditto /ditto"
+                Here the first argument is the path to the endpoint you want to cache,
+                and the last is the alias
+  completion  generate the autocompletion script for the specified shell
   help        Help about any command
-  info        Info about the routes
+  info        Print route information
   list        List all routes(aliases)
-  serve
+  proxy       Start the server as a proxy between you and another API
+  serve       Load the stored routes from cache and serve the API

 Flags:
       --config string     Config file (default "~/.config/acache/acache.json")
-  -d, --database string   Database (default "~/.config/acache/acache.db")
+  -d, --database string   Database (default "~/.config/acache/")
   -h, --help              help for acache

 Use "acache [command] --help" for more information about a command.